 Hello.
 I am a licensed psychologist in New York.
 I have an independent private practice in Manhattan’s Upper East Side.
 I have trained at Penn and am excited to help patients who are struggling with insomnia.

-A psychotherapist located in midtown Manhattan, my focus is on sleep disorders and anxiety.
+A psychotherapist located in the Amherst, MA area, my clinical focus is on sleep disorders and anxiety.
 I help people not only with standard protocols to improve sleep, but also ways to reduce their anxiety and feel physically relaxed.
 Using evidenced-based treatment, I help patients with difficulty falling asleep, maintaining sleep, or waking up too early.
 As well, I work with people suffering from nightmares, trouble using CPAP, shift work, unable to sleep until late at night or falling asleep too early in the evening.

 I provide services to those seeking help with their insomnia.
 I have been through training with Dr. Michael Perlis at University of Pennsylvania and also did a brief individual training with him and Dr. James Findley.